 |Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Interruptible Electricity is electricity that may be only intermittently available and hence has a relatively low price.
+Interruptible Electricity is electricity that is only intermittently available and hence has a relatively low price.
 This web page addresses practical aspects of implemenation of an Interruptible Electricity Service (IES).

 IESO CONTROL METHODOLOGY:

 The amount of power available for IES customers is the difference between the moment by moment total available non-fossil generation capacity and the moment by moment total Uninterruptible Electricity Service (UES) load.
 Thus the Independent Electricity System Operator (IESO) must be able to modulate the total IES load in accordance with moment by moment grid requirements.
-This modulation can be achieved by dividing the total IES load into approximately uniform block sizes and then using a computer to automatically turn individual blocks on and off in a cyclic fashion with a software controlled on/off timing ratio such that total IES load in a distribution zone is nearly constant at an IESO controlled set point while the available IES electricity is fairly distributed over all the IES load blocks with minimum load switching.
+This modulation can be achieved by dividing the total IES load in a Local Distribution Company (LDC) service area into approximately uniform block sizes and then using a computer to automatically turn individual blocks on and off in a cyclic fashion with a software controlled on/off timing ratio such that total IES load in the LDC service area is nearly constant at an IESO controlled set point while the available IES electricity is fairly distributed over all the IES load blocks with minimum load switching.
 Note that due to relatively frequent (10 minute cycle typical) load switching IES electricity is poorly suited to powering motors with large inertial loads.
 IES electricity is much more suitable for powering thermal energy storage, hybrid heating and electro-chemical processing.

 System reset software limits the rate of IES load turn-on after an IES load dump.